 Even though the volunteer role is so limited it’s practically limbo, I’m not sure how to stop.
 Initially I just wanted to be with my children, then enjoyed being with all the children, then discovered hands-on child development.
 The vibrancy, the academics — literacy, numeracy, sport, and social development.
 Special needs, starting to understand dyslexia, autism, bereavement, and various physical disorders.
 Seeing incredible abilities in every child.
 Their wonderful openness; their constant seeking of experiences, boundaries, and friendship.
 Their individuality.
 I love their expressions as you walk in; curious, challenging, friendly.
 When they run up to grab your arm, bursting to tell you, show you, include you in their creativity; their stories, pictures and dances.
 I love when they do as they’re asked.
 I love when they don’t, the sideways glance of “what can I get away with?”
 Trying not to laugh when I need to be assertive.
-I love helping the ones who don’t automatically walk on the pavement or sit in a circle, their energy crying out to be channeled into creativity or adventure.
+I love helping the ones who don’t automatically walk on the pavement or sit in a circle, their energy crying out to be channelled into creativity or adventure.

 Most of all, I love the expression on their faces when they engage.
 The child who doesn’t want to read — when you peer out of the window at a tree, and ask, ‘Have you heard of Tattybogle?’ and they forget everything else for a fabulous, curious microsecond.

 I love it when children who struggled to read complete a chapter.
 I love their first swimming strokes; love watching their faces light up.
 I also love kneeling before a disappointed child, watching their expression change as they realise they can try again, and that it’s OK to have to try a few times to “get” something.
 I love watching them foster resilience, fanning tiny flames of determination, trying again.

 And the teachers.
 Watching adults encouraging, soothing and steering small children with skill is a life-affirming experience.

 I love ALL OF IT.
 Even the tidying up, dammit.